sbocq/predicat/README.md

 ## Usage

-See documentation and examples in the `examples` directory.

 Here is a brief tutorial.
 See also the `example` directory for more examples.

 ### Part I. Create and compose predicates.